Personalised Learning Policy

-The purpose of an inclusive personalised learning (PLD) programme is to provide children with social, emotional, and/or learning needs with a meaningful and respectful learning experience that builds their self-confidence and creates a sense of belonging.
-We strive to individualize teaching and learning strategies to meet each student’s distinct learning goals and are actively promoting every ARIS teacher is a PLD teacher.
+The purpose of an inclusive Special Education Needs (SEN) programme is to provide children with social, emotional, and/or learning needs with a meaningful and respectful learning experience that builds their self-confidence and creates a sense of belonging.
+We strive to individualize teaching and learning strategies to meet each student’s distinct learning goals and are actively promoting every ARIS teacher is an SEN teacher.

 The ARIS duty is to support all students, staff, parents, caregivers and other members of the school community by: